Created and maintained by Homer G. Ramby Waynesville, Ohio USA

 I went home and picked up my camera and we headed toward Centerville, All the time as we were driving I noticed a dark cloud hanging down from the storm cloud, then all of a sudden to the east of our location at Royal Woods Ln. and Wilmington Pike , (we were 8.3 miles from Arrowhead and 14.3 miles from Wilberforce), we saw a tornado whip up from the ground up then it would disappear, then another one would appear then disappear, then one started then it formed 2 tornados side by side, then the 2 joined together to make the big one that hit Xenia, Ohio.

-Southwest Ohio Fire & EMS Live Radio - PRESS
+• Southwest Ohio Fire & EMS - Dispatch to Listen to Live Radio broadcast

 WARNINGS AND WATCHES